Sue and Sunny: Career

-Sue and Sunny themselves are a little unsure of how many records they have actually released.
-In an interview with Disc on sale on 20 April 1974, Sunny was quoted as saying "Sue and I found ourselves recording on our own and we had a couple of singles put out.
+Sue and Sunny themselves are a unsure of how many records they have released.
+In a 1974 interview with Disc, Sunny was quoted as saying "Sue and I found ourselves recording on our own and we had a couple of singles put out.
 But nothing really happened for us".
 They appear to have recorded around a dozen singles, but to confuse things further they also recorded under the names Sue & Sunshine, The Stockingtops, and as part of The Nirvana Orchestra.
-They also recorded an album for CBS which was, confusingly, also released – with a different cover – on the CBS subsidiary, Reflection.
+They also recorded an album for CBS which was also released, with a different cover, on the CBS subsidiary Reflection.

-Sunny finally had a hit record with "Doctor's Orders" in 1974, and in 1976 Sue, now known as 'Sue Glover' recorded a solo album for DJM, entitled Solo.
+Sunny had a hit record with "Doctor's Orders" in 1974, and in 1976 Sue, now known as 'Sue Glover' recorded a solo album for DJM, entitled Solo.
 On three occasions, Sue and Sunny have sung backing vocals at the Eurovision Song Contest.
 In 1969, they accompanied Lulu to victory in Madrid, performing "Boom Bang-a-Bang".
 They returned to support Joy Fleming in Stockholm, in 1975, joining Madeline Bell to back up the German entry "Ein Lied kann eine Brücke sein", which placed seventeenth.
-In 1981, Sue resurfaced with an entry in the UK Song for Europe competition fronting the group 'Unity' with the song "For Only A Day", but failed to find favour with the voting juries, finishing in last place.
+In 1981, Sue resurfaced with an entry in the UK Song for Europe competition fronting the group 'Unity' with the song "For Only A Day", which finished in last place.

 Sue and Sunny joined forces again to sing backing vocals for Vikki Watson's UK entry "Love Is..." in Gothenburg at the 1985 Eurovision final.
 This song was placed fourth.

-The sisters also toured regularly with popular German orchestra leader, James Last, during much of the 1970s.
+The sisters toured regularly with orchestra leader James Last during much of the 1970s.
 They also were part of the Birds of Paris, a group of backing singers that worked mainly with disco producer Alec R. Costandinos and included Madeline Bell, Joanne Stone, Kay Garner, Vicki Brown and Katie Kissoon.
 Sue, Sunny and Bell contributed backing vocals for three albums by Donna Summer during the later part of the decade.

 In 1979, Sue Glover appeared in the debut TV play from Victoria Wood, Talent, playing the part of club singer 'Cathy Christmas'.

-On David Mitton and Robert D. Cardona's Tugs, Sue Glover sang the rendition of the show's theme song in the final episode "Bigg Freeze".
-In an interview from Sodor Island Fansite (SiF), a Thomas the Tank Engine fan site, Mike O'Donnell, the composer, said that there were talks to providing the theme song on record.
-However, the show never took off because of TVS going bankrupt.